 Psychological Testing for Learning Disabilities Interviews

 Sometimes, we conduct structured interviews with individuals, their parents, and teachers to gather information about their strengths and challenges and better understand their experiences.
-We may also ask you for educational records if you have them.
+As part of learning disability assessments, we may also ask for educational records if you have them.

 Psychological Testing for Learning Disabilities: Methods